Prathamk19/openAI/README.md

 This is a Sample Project exploring Spring AI API's.
 Currently Chatbox responses to the queries with the provided URL's and PDF's.
-In this application I explored Spring AI API's on DocumentReader, PDFReader, VectorStores, Tocken Splitter etc.
+In this application I am exploring Spring AI API's on DocumentReader, PDFReader, VectorStores, Tocken Splitter etc.

 Make sure you use your Open AI API key, update the environment variables appropriately.